array(44) {

 Each model will have independent variables including drug, baseline medication, and their interaction.
 The focus of this project is the coefficient estimation for the interaction term.

-Narrative Summary: Patients with IBD may be on a variety of different medications to help manage their condition, thus it is important to understand whether the medications a patient is currently taking at the start of a trial modifies the efficacy of the new drug being studied.
-The aims of the study are to assess whether the use of concomitant steroids, aminosalicylates, immunosuppressants (azathioprine, methotrexate), protein pump inhibitors (PPI), antidepressants, or opioid use at baseline in patients with IBD, impacts the efficacy of the investigational drug.
+Patients with IBD may be on a variety of different medications to help manage their condition, thus it is important to understand whether the medications a patient is currently taking at the start of a trial modifies the efficacy of the new drug being studied.
+The aims of the study are to assess whether the use of concomitant steroids, aminosalicylates, immunosuppressants, statins, meds for diabetes & BP, protein pump inhibitors (PPI), antidepressants, or opioid use at baseline in IBD patients, impacts the efficacy of the investigational drug.
 By identifying the impact of these medications used at baseline, it may help improve the design of future studies and guide treatment decisions.

-Dissemination Plan: We anticipate that the analysis will result in a manuscript in a specialty gastrointestinal or Inflammatory Bowel Disease journal such as: Alimentary Pharmacology & Therapeutics, Gut, Gastroenterology, Clinical Gastroenterology and Hepatology, or Journal of Cohn?s and Colitis.
-We also anticipate the sharing of the resulting information through presentation at relevant international conferences (e.g., Digestive Disease Week (DDW), and the European Crohn?s and Colitis Organization Congress (ECCO)).
+We anticipate that the analysis will result in a manuscript in a specialty gastrointestinal or Inflammatory Bowel Disease journal such as: Alimentary Pharmacology & Therapeutics, Gut, Gastroenterology, Clinical Gastroenterology and Hepatology, or Journal of Crohn's and Colitis.
+We also anticipate the sharing of the resulting information through presentation at relevant international conferences (e.g., Digestive Disease Week (DDW), and the European Crohn's and Colitis Organization Congress (ECCO)).

 The results from this study will have several stakeholders.
 The immediate target audience are clinicians treating patients with IBD and those involved in designing clinical trials (primarily researchers, investigators, and industry).